To blog overview

 Call center: A call center primarily focuses on handling inbound and outbound phone calls.
 Traditionally, call centers were limited to voice interactions, with agents answering incoming calls and making outbound calls to customers for various purposes such as sales, support, and surveys.
 Call centers typically use interactive voice response (IVR) systems to route calls to the appropriate agents and manage call queues efficiently.

 Contact center: A contact center, on the other hand, is a more comprehensive customer service solution that goes beyond voice calls.
 In addition to handling phone calls, contact centers support a wide range of communication channels, including email, live chat, social media, SMS, and more.
 Contact centers are designed to provide a seamless omnichannel experience, allowing customers to interact with businesses through their preferred channels.
-This versatility enables contact centers to cater to the diverse communication preferences of modern consumers and deliver enhanced customer experiences.
+This versatility enables contact centers to cater to the diverse communication preferences of modern consumers and deliver improved customer experiences.

 What is a contact center software?